Kidstoysstudio's ultimate activity book collection Download activity book

 Set children's internet filter on your tablet from your internet provider

-One of the easiest ways to manage and control what your kids can access from the tablet is to set up internet filters through your internet service provider.
+One of the easiest ways to manage and control what your kids do through the tablets access, is to set up internet filters through your internet provider.

 Most internet providers offer this service for free.
 You can check the website of your ISP for more information.
 It is important that you make this change in your Wi-Fi settings as well.